 You asked me once: How much of my happiness do I base upon the smile of another, the touch of another, the love of another?
 The emptiness inside of me that is filled with adoration, like water poured into an empty glass and handed to me to quench my thirst?

-You told me once: If time were perceivable on the eternal level, we would not function in agony of the now, but the bliss of the moment.
-You gave to me life and I am eternally thank full.
+You told me once: If time were perceivable on the eternal level, we would not function in the agony of the now, but the bliss of the moment.
+You gave to me life and I am eternally thankful.
 You taught me that it is in the autumn of my soul that the thoughts and aspirations of my mind fall like leaves from an old tree.
 It is only when I am naked and cold that God will bring the awesome spring...
 Rebirth.